tnaake/tnaake.github.io/_pages/about.md

-the author of the first version [pRolocGUI](https://github.com/ComputationalProteomicsUnit/pRolocGUI) package that was created during an ERASMUS placement at the Computational Proteomics Unit at the University of Cambridge.
+the author of the first version [pRolocGUI](https://github.com/ComputationalProteomicsUnit/pRolocGUI) package that was created during an ERASMUS placement at the Computational Proteomics Unit headed by [Laurent Gatto](http://lgatto.github.io) (now at UCLouvain) at the University of Cambridge.

-## Talks
+## Recent talks

-Naake T. MetCirc: Navigating mass spectral similarity in high-resolution MS/MS metabolomics data - Recent updates (presentation).
+Naake T. MetCirc: Navigating mass spectral similarity in high-resolution MS/MS metabolomics data - Recent updates.
 25/07/2019, Brixen, CSAMA: Statistical Data Analysis for Genome-Scale Biology.

 Naake T., Tohge T., Fernie A.R.
-Plant kingdom-wide analysis to study the evolution of the type III polyketide synthase superfamily (presentation on invitation).
+Plant kingdom-wide analysis to study the evolution of the type III polyketide synthase superfamily.
 24/06/2019, Pamplona, 1st PhD meeting in Plant Science.

-Naake T. MetNet: Metabolite Network Prediction from High-Resolution Mass Spectrometry Data in R Aiding Metabolite Annotation (presentation).
+Naake T. MetNet: Metabolite Network Prediction from High-Resolution Mass Spectrometry Data in R Aiding Metabolite Annotation.
 02/04/2019, Wittenberg, de.NBI CompMS metaRbolomics.

 ## Posters

 Naake T., Tohge T., Fernie A.R.
-Plant kingdom-wide analysis to study the evolution of the polyketide synthase superfamily (poster).
+Plant kingdom-wide analysis to study the evolution of the polyketide synthase superfamily.
 16–23/09/2018, Greifswald, Greifolution: 1 st Greifswald Summer school on Mathematics of Evolution.

 Naake T., Tohge T., Fernie A.R.
-Exploring the natural variation of specialized seed metabolites of Arabidopsis thaliana to detect biosynthetic and regulatory genes using GWAS (poster).
+Exploring the natural variation of specialized seed metabolites of Arabidopsis thaliana to detect biosynthetic and regulatory genes using GWAS.
 18–21/06/2018, Copenhagen, Plant Biology Europe 2018.

 Gatto L., Breckels L.M., Naake T., Wieczorek S., Burger T., Lilley K.S.
-A state-of-the-art machine learning pipeline for the analysis of spatial proteomics data (poster).
+A state-of-the-art machine learning pipeline for the analysis of spatial proteomics data.
 05–08/10/2014, Madrid, HUPO meeting.